Lexington Tourism Bureau

 After the Civil War, Lexington was replaced by Kansas City as the largest city in western Missouri.
 In part due to the arrival of the transcontinental railroad, which supplanted the river commerce.
 Yet a number of institutions of higher education were established in Lexington, leading the town to bill itself as the “Athens on the Missouri.”
 Especially significant were three schools for women, the Elizabeth Aull Seminary, Lexington Baptist Female College, and Central College for Women.
 For men there was the Masonic College and the Wentworth Male Academy.

-Even today, Lexington remains the home of Wentworth Military Academy & College, the oldest Military school west of the Mississippi.
+Even today, Lexington is the home of the former Wentworth Military Academy & College, the oldest Military school west of the Mississippi.
 Wentworth was founded in 1880 initially as Hobson’s Select School for Boys.
 A year later, the school became Wentworth Male Academy when the school’s benefactor, Stephen G. Wentworth, purchased the school and re-named it in memory of his recently deceased son, William.
-Its purpose was to prepare its graduates for college and professional life.
-That mission remains unchanged after 125 years and now applies to young women as well as men.
-Wentworth Junior College Campus is also home to classes by Park University.

 © 2017 Lexington Tourism Bureau | Sitemap